AlexsLemonade/scpca-nf/examples/README.md

 Be sure to enter the **full** path to the directory containing the fastq files in the `files_directory` column, and similarly the full path for the `submitter_cell_types_file` column.

 You will also need to create a tab-separated values **sample** metadata file.
-At a minimum, the sample metadata file must contain a column with `scpca_sample_id` as the header\_.
+At a minimum, the sample metadata file must contain a column with `scpca_sample_id` as the header.
 The contents of this column should contain all unique sample ids that are present in the `scpca_sample_id` column of the run metadata file.

 Below is an example of a sample metadata file: